vnayk7/YARN-EAGLE/README.md

 ## Motivation
-When you have lots of yarn applications running on your hadoop cluster , it gets overwhelming to track all batch and streaming appications and you start wishing if you had an app which could track and also help restart your Spark streaming applications . yarn-eagle helps you to :
+When you have lots of yarn applications running on your hadoop cluster , it gets overwhelming to track all batch and streaming appications and you start wishing if you had an app which could track and also help restart your Spark streaming applications .
+YARN-EAGLE helps you to :
 1. Track yarn applications ( Spark batch , Spark Streaming , MapReduce, Hive queries )
 2. Easily onboard new applications with just a config file
 3. Email notifications ( only when something is wrong ) with a intuitive tabular data to analyze
 4. Restart Spark streaminig applications autonomously

 ## Prerequisites
-Before we make yarn-eagle work for us let's see what is needed <br>
+Before we make YARN-EAGLE work for us let's see what is needed <br>
 A user on Edge node of your hadoop cluster which :

    1. Can access the yarn api/cli commands.
 How do you test that ? <br>